oslabs-beta/ArtemisQL/README.md

-# jjjtQL
+# ArtemisQL

-A GraphQL migration tool and database visualizer
+A GraphQL migration tool and relational database visualizer